Book Thomas as a Professional Leadership Speaker

-If you want to book Tom as a speaker, follow these steps:
+If you want to book Thomas as a speaker, follow these steps:

-- Identify your date(s) when you’d like Tom
+- Identify your date(s) when you’d like Thomas

 - Clarify your budget (nonprofits may be eligible for a discount)

-- Pick out a talk from below that you think your audience wants or needs
+- Pick out a talk from below that you think will benefit your audience

 - Write down why this audience would benefit from that talk – why did you pick that talk in particular?

-- Email us with those dates, the budget, audience description, preferred talk, and WHY you think that audience needs that talk
+- Contact me with those dates, the budget, audience description, preferred talk, and why you think this audience needs that talk

-Once you’ve confirmed Tom as your speaker, take maximum advantage it.
+Once you’ve confirmed Thomas as your speaker, take maximum advantage it.
 Follow these steps:

-- Using the Resources (below), publicize the talk.
-(The talk description, Tom’s bio, and our conversation will combine to give you a clear marketing message.)
+- Using the resources below (photo, talk description, and bio), publicize the talk.
+(These, together with our conversation, should give you a clear marketing message.)

 - Discuss with us how to make the event even more special — for example, adding a paid 3-hour workshop to a regular 1-hour Chamber talk can bring in people you wouldn’t normally get to attend.
 People who wouldn’t drive 20 minutes for a 1-hour talk, will drive 45 minutes for a paid 3-hour workshop on a topic they need.

 - Work with us to identify 3-4 thought leaders who represent the audience as a whole, so we can interview them in advance.
 This lets us customize the talk and use real world stories from your industry or group to illustrate the universal points being made.
 It vastly increases the audience’s perception of value, and makes you look like a rock star.

 - It’s very common for Thomas to be the best speaker a given audience has heard in years.
 Take advantage of that to drive up attendance and help recruit new people into your group.